-Another vital benefit of using additive manufacturing in the jewelry design phase is cost.
-Thanks to the technology, designers can rapidly prototype wearable pieces from low-cost plastic materials to get a sense of what the final piece will look like.
+Another vital benefit of using additive manufacturing in the jewelry design phase is that it has a lesser cost.
+Thanks to the technology, jewelry prototype manufacturers can rapidly prototype wearable pieces from low-cost plastic materials to get a sense of what the final piece will look like.

-Today, it is possible to 3D print jewelry models from wax-like materials, which are then coated in a plaster material that forms a mold.
-The plaster mold and wax pattern can then be heat treated to solidify the mold and burn out the wax.
-The resulting mold can then be cast with the desired metal material and subsequently removed, resulting in a high-resolution, intricate piece.
+The process involves printing models from wax materials and then coating them with a plaster material to form a mold.
+You can then heat treat the plaster mold and wax pattern to solidify the mold and burn out the wax.
+You can then cast and remove the resulting mold with the desired metal material.
+Thereby, resulting in a high-resolution, intricate piece.

 CNC Machining for Jewelry Design

 CNC machining is another rapid prototyping process transforming the jewelry industry as it occupies an important place in jewelry design.
 Computer numerical control (CNC) machining, unlike 3D printing technique, is a subtractive process that uses software to control various machine tools in an automated way.
 The process has various industrial applications and is capable of producing parts with extremely high tolerances.